totuni/esp-studio-examplesII/Analytics/analytics_linearregression/README.md

 This example demonstrates how to use SAS Event Stream Processing to build and continuously update a linear regression model on a high-dimensional stream of data in real time.
 It includes a Source window that ingests streaming data, a Training window that updates a regression model, and a Scoring window that applies the model to incoming data points.

-**NOTE:**
-Only use this example with SAS Event Stream Processing 2024.01 and later.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Use Case